nrfconnect/sdk-nrf/samples/bootloader/README.rst

 The one-time programmable (OTP) region is a special region of the *User Information Configuration Registers* (UICR) that only allows flash memory writes in half-word lengths, and *only* when the target half-word has the value of ``0xFFFF``.

-On the SoCs that support an OTP region, such as the nRF9160 and nRF5340, the provisioned data is held in the OTP region instead of the internal flash memory.
+On products that support an OTP region, such as the nRF91 Series and nRF5340, the provisioned data is held in the OTP region instead of the internal flash memory.

 Because of these design constraints, the following limitations apply: